Home / Spousal Support Modification

 Changes in financial or other circumstances since the court issued the original support order requires an assessment of the options available to modify a spousal support order.
 That starts with an evaluation of the original spousal support order to determine if the support order is modifiable.

-When your circumstances change, contact Anderson & Boback to evaluate your options for spousal support modification.
+When your circumstances change, contact Anderson Boback & Marshall to evaluate your options for Modify spousal support.

 When an original spousal support order is issued, spouses can agree that spousal maintenance payments continue for an indefinite number of years or for a specified time frame.
 Under divorce law in Illinois, spouses may also agree to a support order which is not modifiable in duration or amount.